 "Firm but fair."

-Henry Ford, founder of the Ford Motor Company, and chief developer of the assembly line technique of mass production, is a well known visionary leader.
-With his visionary leadership, the company became an industrial giant, with him becoming immortalized as a business legend.
+Henry Ford, the founder of the Ford Motor Company and chief developer of the assembly line technique of mass production, is a well-known visionary leader.
+With his visionary leadership, the company became an industrial giant, becoming immortalized as a business legend.

 - This style of management helps managers focus on the motivation and alignment of the team.